-Ginger juice is always great first thing in the morning because it kicks your digestion into high gear increasing your metabolism.
+Drinking juice made with fresh ginger root is always great first thing in the morning because it kicks your digestion into high gear increasing your metabolism.
 It does this by causing more stomach acid to be produced which allows for the better digestion of food.

 And while more stomach acid might not sound great low levels of it can actually cause a lot of unpleasantness.
 Specifically, it can lead to heartburn after eating, bloating and stomach acid actually helps you better digest vitamins and minerals.

 So a ginger shot not only gives you the benefits of an increased metabolism but it can help ease a lot of different stomach upsets.